USS Peterson (DD-969): Final Operations and decommissioning

 Final underway: While returning from Newport, Rhode Island, Peterson steamed for 6 hours at full power and successfully fired 100 rounds from her 5"/54 guns.
 This demonstration of strength proved that she was an asset to her country until the end.Peterson decommissioned on 4 October 2002, and was stricken from the Naval Vessel Register on 6 November 2002.
-On 16 February 2004 she was sunk in support of weapons effect tests for the new DD-21 program, later renamed DD(X), followed by a renaming to the DDG 1000 which is the current Program of Record.
+On 16 February 2004 she was sunk in the western North Atlantic Ocean in support of weapons effect tests for the new DD-21 program, later renamed DD(X), then again renamed DDG 1000, which is the current Program of Record.
 The ship's bell was transferred to Baldwin County, Alabama for display at the war memorial at the Foley satellite courthouse and was unveiled on 5 January 2012.
 The site of the wreck was confirmed in approximately 2,400 m (7,874 ft) of water on 7 July 2014 by the EV Nautilus.